ankane/searchkick/README.md

 end
 ```

-> If misspellings are enabled (default), results with a single character case difference will match.
+**Note:** If misspellings are enabled (default), results with a single character case difference will match.
 Turn off misspellings if this is not desired.

 Change import batch size